top of page

 The Dickson-Williams Mansion

 William Dickson was a wealthy Irish immigrant who immigrated to America in 1790.
-After marrying and settling down in Greeneville TN, he begun one of his greatest projects yet - building an exquisite showhome for his only child, his daughter, Catherine Dickson.
+After marrying and settling in Greeneville TN, he began one of his greatest projects yet - building an exquisite showhome for his only child, his daughter, Catherine Dickson.
 The home took 6 years to construct (1815-1821).

 Catherine married and gave birth to 10 children, with only 4 reaching adulthood - one daughter and three sons.